sarahverkade/matching-application/README.md

 # matching-application
-Project-Tech  - create and update account information
+Project-Tech  - create and update account information - designed to view on IPhone X

-## What is does
+## What it does
 Welcome.
 This feature allows users to register an account, login and update their account information.

 ### How it works